 Montana confirms 90 more COVID-19 cases over weekend

 HELENA, Mont.
-(AP) — Montana has confirmed another 90 COVID-19 cases in testing reported from Saturday through Monday, bringing the total number case known cases in the state over 900.
+(AP) — Montana has confirmed another 90 COVID-19 cases in testing reported from Saturday through Monday, bringing the total number of known cases in the state over 900, as officials continue to urge caution with large gatherings.

-Gallatin County health officials say they're seeing coronavirus transmission connected to crowded settings like bars, restaurants and parties and that community transmission is similar to what the county saw when the COVID-19 pandemic initially struck.
+Gallatin County health officials say they are seeing coronavirus transmission connected to crowded settings like bars, restaurants and parties and that community transmission is similar to what the county saw when the COVID-19 pandemic initially struck.

 Nine of the new cases reported Monday were on the Blackfeet Indian Reservation, with more possible community spread, tribal health officials said in a Facebook post.